apache/airflow/docs/apache-airflow/howto/setup-and-teardown.rst

 Setup "scope"
 """""""""""""

 Tasks between a setup and its teardown are in the "scope" of the setup / teardown pair.
-We require that a setup always have a teardown in order to have a well-defined scope.
-If you wish to only add a teardown task or only a setup task, you may use EmptyOperator as your "empty setup" or "empty teardown".

 Let's look at an example: